 The snow was by this time drifting and the car was close to being beached.
 And still it came down.
 But you know, we were happy.
 Everyone was comfortable and felt safe because I was flat of stomach and strong of arm, and even though the heater wasn’t working and the wipers were jammed and things were starting to fall off the car, we knew we would get home safe through the dark and the snow.

 And we did.
-Eight and a half hours after setting off back on the three hour 180 mile (300 kilometer) journey we dropped off the majestic M1 and drove the remaining mile to our house with snow-softened smiles.
+Eight and a half slow and painful hours after setting off back on the three hour 180 mile (300 kilometer) journey we dropped off the majestic M1 and drove the remaining mile to our house with snow-softened smiles.
 Albeit smiles that were frozen to our faces.
-At least in my case.
+In my case, literally.

-More tea, followed by tales of our adventure around a roaring coal fire as we laughed and sang and farted and curled up, seven of us to a couch.
+More tea followed, with tales of our adventure around a roaring coal fire as we laughed and sang and farted and curled up, seven of us to a couch.
 And then the dog jumped up, too.
 Happy days.

 A memory that the snow I drive through on my way home tonight made me smile about.
 And laugh.
 Perhaps I’ll load my iPhone with Queen songs to sing on the way in tomorrow.
 Because I know I won’t be taking a snow day.

-Even though I now have fully functional power windows, I may even wind them down and stick my head out as I sing, just for old times sake.share this with friends:
+I may even wind my windows down and stick my head out as I sing, just for old times sake.
+Onward.share this with friends: